Hospitals Transformation Programme

 Most patients who use our current A&E services will still use their local hospital.

 We are improving the urgent care services at both hospitals, with an enhanced range of services.
 Urgent care is when you need to be seen urgently, however your injuries or illness are not life threatening and you are unlikely to be admitted to hospital.
-At the Princess Royal Hospital this will be known as an A&E Local
+Around two-thirds of patients who currently use our A&E services will be able to use this service, through the Urgent Treatment Centres at both hospitals which will be open 24 hours a day, seven days a week.

 By phoning 111 or using 111 Online you will be signposted to the right place for your needs.
 If you need to go to hospital for urgent care, then you could be given a timeslot when clinically appropriate.